ecourtial/gmg/docs/RESOURCES.md

 |Loan-out-return       | Someone returns you the copy after a loan.     |
 |Loan-in               | Someone loans you the copy.                    |
 |Loan-in-return        | After a loan, you return the copy.             |

+_NOTE_: when creating a transaction, the status of the copy will be altered accordingly to the type of the transaction.
+The drawback of this aspect is that if you edit a transaction by changing its _copy_id_, the previously targeted copy will be in a bad status, so act accordingly to update it too and set it to the good status.

+On top of that, if the transaction is of type "Sold", the copy will be deleted.

+Finally, you cannot edit a transaction if the copy no longer exists.
+If you did something wrong, delete the transaction and start over.